Current Focus: Immigration

 As a result of various forums, new parish ministries have been formed.
 These include the Fair Trade Ministry, tutoring programs at Dolores Mission and at the Guadalupano Homeless Project of Proyecto Pastoral, and the Restorative Justice Ministries – detention ministry at Central Juvenile Hall, Get On The Bus, and collaborative efforts with Homeboy Industries, including recruiting of doctors for tattoo removal and establishment of the Home Garden Project with Homegirl Café.
 The Restorative Justice Ministry also works closely with the Center for Restorative Justice Works to invite women to participate in the Center’s programs at the California institution for Women.

-The Necessity for Immigration Reform, Presentation by Cardinal Roger Mahony, January 27, 2011
+- The Necessity of Immigration Reform – Cardinal Roger Mahony, 2011